juliebro/orca-sightings-api/docs/reference/users-resource/users-get.md

 # `GET /users`: show all users or a user by ID

-Lists all users or a user by ID.
+Retrieves a list of all users or a user by ID.

-Also see:

-* *Info to come*

 ## Method